CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population: Intrinsic Evaluation

 \subsection{Setup}

 We examine several models which were previously evaluated on \ckbpold{}, including zero-shot GPT models~\cite{radford2019language}, supervised-learning baselines KG-BERT~\cite{yao2019kgbert} and COMET~\cite{bosselut2019comet}, and semi-supervised-learning models PseudoReasoner~\cite{fang-etal-2022-pseudoreasoner} with two backbone encoders, BERT-base-uncased~\cite{DBLP:conf/naacl/DevlinCLT19} and RoBERTa-large~\cite{DBLP:journals/corr/abs-1907-11692}.
 We use Huggingface\footnote{https://huggingface.co/} Transformers~\cite{DBLP:conf/emnlp/WolfDSCDMCRLFDS20} to build our code base.
 For discriminative models, we set the learning rate as 1e-5, batch size 64/32 for base/large variants, respectively, and the number of training epochs as 1.
 For generative models (COMET), we use learning rate 1e-5 and batch size 32 to train in 3 epochs.
 Negative perplexity scores are used as the final prediction scores.
 For PseudoReasoner, we adopt the best settings in \citet{fang-etal-2022-pseudoreasoner}, where we first finetune the KG-BERT model on pseudo-labeling data for one epoch, then from the best checkpoint, we resume the finetuning process on the original training data.
 Note that the training data and unlabeled data are taken from \citet{fang-etal-2022-pseudoreasoner}.
 We run each baseline three times with different random seeds, then average the result and report in Table \ref{table:overall_result}.
 For GPT3~\cite{brown2020language} and ChatGPT experiments, we use simple prompts asking them to decide whether an assertion is plausible or not.
-More details about the baselines and configurations can be found in Appendix \ref{section:appendix_exp}.